 I had a new, larger handheld bottle with shot bloks and a sunscreen stick tucked into the pouch for quick access.
 My biceps burned, so I kept switching it back and forth between hands.
 I felt each extra ounce.
 Shame on me for not trying it out before race day.

 While I was still surrounded by runners, brightly-colored bobbing heads stretched out as far as my eye could see.
 I knocked off a couple more mid-eightish miles and started to think that the sub-4 hour finish was still a possibility.
 From time to time, male runners stepped off the course and turned their backs.
 The song “Whip It” popped into my head.
 Hydration tables were set up on the right side of the course and then the left, so the runners never had to move too far to reach them.
 I drank some Gatorade.

-I saw Ross’s parents at the 10K point and they asked me if I wanted my jacket.
+Ross’s parents were waiting at the 10K point and they asked me if I wanted my jacket.
 I was still fairly warm and said no. I told them that I was hurt and would probably be walking a lot.
 The course would be shut down six hours after the start of the fourth wave.
 The first six miles were faster than I had planned, but I still had twenty to go.
 The world record for race walking a marathon was 3:21:54.
 Time to see what I could do.

 The next four miles went by fairly quickly as I was able to hold about a twelve-minute mile pace.
 Still, it was hard not to get discouraged as hordes of healthy runners flew by.
 Even though the weather was bad, the course was still lined with spectators who cheered, waved signs, and passed out water and food.
 There is no need to carry water at Boston.